wufeim/mofii-notes/paper-reading/e2e-learning-framework-vid-comp.rst

 **[3]** Wiegand, T., Sullivan, G. J., Bjontegaard, G., & Luthra, A. (2003).
 Overview of the H. 264/AVC video coding standard.
 IEEE Transactions on circuits and systems for video technology, 13(7), 560-576.

 **[4]** Sullivan, G. J., Ohm, J. R., Han, W. J., & Wiegand, T. (2012).
 Overview of the high efficiency video coding (HEVC) standard.
 IEEE Transactions on circuits and systems for video technology, 22(12), 1649-1668.

+**[5]** Ranjan, A., & Black, M. J. (2017).
+Optical flow estimation using a spatial pyramid network.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 4161-4170).